Frequently asked questions.

 Your Order Number is at the top of your confirmation email which you will receive after you check out.

-If you are dropping film off at Eagle Rock Camera, you must make an order online using the QR code on the drop-off box.
+To drop film off at Eagle Rock Camera, you must make an order online or use the QR code on the drop-off box.
 When you have your order confirmation email, fill out an envelope with the date, your name, and order number.
 Drop your film in the envelope, and place it in the drop-off box.
 Orders are picked up twice a week.

-Once you receive an email confirming that your film is processed, you can pick your negatives up at Eagle Rock Camera during normal business hours.
-Your film will be available to pick up the DAY AFTER you receive your email.
+Once you receive an email confirming that your film is processed, you will receive an email to let you know that your negatives are ready to be picked up.
+You can pick your negatives up at Eagle Rock Camera during normal business hours.
 If you would like your negatives shipped to you, choose USPS Priority Mail at checkout.

 We will hold your negatives for 30 days, at which time we will dispose them.
 If you need us to store your negatives for longer, please reach out via the Contact page so we can work with you to find a solution.